Vgurer/Sweet-Light-Project/README.md

 # About Us

-We are a Republic of the Marshall Islands company incorporated under the Marshall Islands <mark style="background-color:yellow;">Business Corporations Act</mark> (“BDA”) on --.
-We were originally organized under the name “----” for the purpose of acquiring through a merger, capital stock exchange, asset acquisition, stock purchase, or similar acquisition transaction, one or more operating businesses or assets.
+We are a Republic of the Marshall Islands company incorporated under the Marshall Islands <mark style="background-color:yellow;">Business Corporations Act Part IV (Limited Liability Company Act) </mark> (“LLC”) on --.
+We are originally organized under the name “----” for the purpose of acquiring through a merger, capital stock exchange, asset acquisition, stock purchase, or similar acquisition transaction, one or more operating businesses or assets.

 Our holding company structure may limit the payment of dividends.